 2nd March onwards- name changes close.
 Once accommodation and transport allocations have gone live and e-tickets issued name changes will not be available to any passenger.

 5.3 Where you are unable to travel you can transfer your booking to another person, subject to the following:

-i) You must notify us in writing by email at least 56 days before departure
+i) You must notify us in writing by email or via the booking system at least 56 days before departure

 ii) Your request must be accompanied by all original travel documents which you have received and the full name and address of the transferee.

 iii) The transferee must fulfil any conditions that apply to the booking